nb-systems/Cordova-Framework/README.md

 5. Submit a Pull request so that we can review your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

+For more information about contributing in this project, please read our contributing guidline.